Ally Invest Review

 The managed portfolio accounts provide a good alternative for investors willing to diversify their holdings (e.g., having a regular trading account at Ally or other broker and opening a managed portfolio account to diversify the exposure).

 Ally's four portfolio types offer enough flexibility to anyone interested in managed accounts, and it constantly keeps 30% as a cash buffer.
-Among other benefits, investing starts with as little as $100, traders can build their own portfolio and let Ally managers handle it, and there's a 24/7 support, day or night.
+Among other benefits, investing starts with as little as $100, traders can build their own portfolio and let Ally managers handle it, and there's 24/7 support, day or night.

 An interesting feature is the F.X. account.
 While most brokers choose to offer F.X. products in the main trading account, Ally decided to separate it from the self-directed trading account.

-It seems to be a good idea because F.X. traders rarely choose to trade other products, and keeping the F.X. business separate gives Ally the ability to better understanding the needs of its customer groups.
+It seems to be a good idea because F.X. traders rarely choose to trade other products, and keeping the F.X. business separate gives Ally the ability to better understand the needs of its customer groups.

 This is a weak spot for Ally Invest as it doesn't offer too much info regarding its trading platforms.